Skip to content

 Integrations

-Integrations connect Pinchy to external systems — ERPs, CRMs, databases — so agents can query real business data.
-Instead of giving agents direct database access, Pinchy provides a controlled bridge: the admin sets up a connection once, then decides which agents can use it and what they’re allowed to do.
+Integrations connect Pinchy to external systems — ERPs, email accounts, CRMs, search engines — so agents can work with real business data and access live information.
+Instead of giving agents direct access, Pinchy provides a controlled bridge: the admin sets up a connection once, then decides which agents can use it and what they’re allowed to do.

 These are two separate concepts:

 • Connection — a global setting an admin creates once.
-It stores the credentials and knows which data models are available.
+It stores the credentials and knows how to talk to the external system.
 Think of it as “Pinchy can talk to this system.”

 • Permissions — per-agent settings that control what each agent can do with that connection.
-Think of it as “this agent can read sales orders but not delete contacts.”
+Think of it as “this agent can read emails but not send them” or “this agent can search the web but not fetch arbitrary pages.”

 Creating a connection doesn’t give any agent access.
 You must explicitly grant access in each agent’s Permissions tab.